chinchin1108/Finance-Dashboard-Documentation-2023/FinanceDashboard_Documentation.md

 - Defaults to Current

 Uses:
-- To provide a snapshot on how much I have spend/save in this month
+- To provide a snapshot on how much I spend/save in this month

 <img width="1633" alt="image" src="https://github.com/chinchin1108/Finance-Dashboard-Documentation/assets/94827147/c99fda88-3aa6-4346-b8e1-9e54dc953641">